Sales Commission Agreements 101

 An excused absence from work for dealing with family matters, especially the birth or adoption of a child, or to care for a sick parent or spouse.

 Access to family leave is important for many people, so don’t stay silent about this topic.
 When Google increased their length of maternity leave to 18 weeks, they saw the number of women who left Google reduce by 50%.
 Susan Wojcicki, one of the first women hired at Google (and now YouTube CEO) explained in a Wall Street Journal article that this allowed Google “to avoid costly turnover, and to retain the valued expertise, skills and perspective of our employees who are mothers.”

 Apparently, 40% of managers avoid hiring young women to get around maternity leave.
 No wonder women only represent 39% of the sales workforce!
 However, it has been found that women in sales have an 11% higher win rate than men.
 And, according to this data, companies with a greater gender-diverse sales force achieve better business results and outperform on their revenue goals.

 So, what does your family leave look like?
 What are your terms for length of time, account coverage, and payment?
 When it comes to payment, we recommend full OTE.
 And is family leave just for the women at your company?
 When offered to all employees, paid family leave promotes equality and increases a sense of unity within your staff and organization.

 How We Can Help

-Concert’s custom agreement also includes a section on quotas, tiers, and rates.
+Varicent Concert’s custom agreement also includes a section on quotas, tiers, and rates.
 Additionally, the plan breaks down crediting rules and has a section for terms and conditions.
-You need all of the above information in your agreement and Concert takes care of generating and routing the written plan doc for you.
+You need all of the above information in your agreement and Varicent Concert takes care of generating and routing the written plan doc for you.

 Book a demo with us today to improve your team’s motivation and performance with a comp plan designed to increase sales productivity.